Guide

 +0.91%

-AI Analytics · ~5min delay · 28-pair equal-weighted model
+AI Analytics · ~5min delay · 32-pair model

 Session — shows the selected currency's strength contribution weighted by trading session volume (New York 38%, London 35%, Tokyo 18%, Sydney 9%).
 The active session is highlighted in blue.
 Below the session bars, an AI Session Context block provides per-session notes for the currency: a concise recap of the catalyst that drove price action in each session (CLOSED), current session dynamics (ACTIVE), and the upcoming scheduled event to watch (UPCOMING).
-Session context notes are generated 12× daily alongside the main narrative and are grounded in actual economic calendar events.
+Session context notes are generated 4× daily alongside the main narrative and are grounded in actual economic calendar events.
 All displayed times are converted to your local timezone.

-Correlations — shows an 8×8 strength differential matrix with a Composite column: each cell is the composite % difference between the row currency and the column currency, with color intensity proportional to the divergence.
+Correlations — shows a 10×10 strength differential matrix with a Composite column: each cell is the composite % difference between the row currency and the column currency, with color intensity proportional to the divergence.
 Below the matrix, a Strength Drivers block lists the top 3 pairs by absolute contribution, each with an AI-generated one-line note (max 85 characters) explaining the structural driver — CB stance differential, COT positioning extreme, or carry differential.
 Attribution footer: AI Analytics · ~5min delay.
 Clicking any row in the Key Correlations panel (right panel) opens a dedicated correlation modal with a 252-day history sparkline showing real calendar dates, z-score, and a regime signal.

 Note on session attribution: The session-weighted composite in the Session tab is a volume-proxy decomposition of the intraday move.
 Exact per-session attribution requires tick data, which is not publicly available.
 Treat session contributions as directional indicators, not precise measurements.